 • Ensuring that the Student Code of Conduct is being followed

-Becoming an RA gives you the opportunity to develop leadership skills, plan programs and events, and exercise peer advising and mediating.
+Becoming an RA or LCA gives you the opportunity to develop leadership skills, plan programs and events, and exercise peer advising and mediating.
 It serves as great preparation for the real world, regardless of your major.

 • Work in the Campus Garden